-Fort Greene is one of New York’s historic neighborhoods – it dates back to the age of American Constitution and can tell no less exciting tales.
+Fort Greene is one of New York’s historic neighborhoods – it dates back to the age of the American Constitution and can tell no less exciting tales.
 The National Register of Historic Places honored Fort Greene for its historic value.
 Wandering the streets of the neighborhood, observe the brownstone architecture that gives voice to personal stories of ambition and success.
 Fort Greene is known as home to a number of notable residents, from John Steinbeck to Walt Whitman, and from Robert Mapplethorpe to Spike Lee.

 The heart of this Brooklyn neighborhood, Fort Greene Park is one point of interest you won’t like to miss: it has an interesting historic monument with crypt, a regular farmers’ market, and tennis courts, not to mention its calm and meticulous layout planned by Olmsted and Vaux.
 You’ll enjoy discovering the matchless feel of this area, the true spirit of good-hearted affability and placid approval.

 To say the population of Fort Greene, New York, is diverse would be an understatement.
 It is a motley patchwork you’ve never seen anywhere before!
 Whether it’s ethnicity, age, gender, or education level, you won’t find another area in New York that has such an equal representation.
 The population density of Fort Green grows each year, yet the neighborhood, against all expectations, stays comparatively middle-class in terms of cost of households and vitalities, as well as good-spirited and safe.